 12. Exit strategy

 The last thing you might need to include in the Financial plan of your business plan is the exit strategy.
-This is after you decide to sell out your business to another company or IPO.
+This is after you sell your business to another company or IPO.

-Investors need returns for their investment, and the only to get this is if the company is sold to another party.
+Investors need returns for their investments.
+And the only to get this is if the company is sold to another party.
 Therefore, the investors will want to know your thoughts on the exit from the market.

 The appendix is usually the last part of a business plan.
-Here, further descriptions of the product, including drawings and images, can be inserted.
+Further product descriptions can be inserted here, including drawings and images.

-In most cases, the Appendix is considered a must-have chapter in your business, but this is where you will give any details that you might have skipped in the plan.
+In most cases, the appendix is considered a must-have chapter in your business, but this is where you will give any details you might have skipped in the plan.

-Now you know what to include in your business and how your business plan should look like.
-This will enable you to write your idea down on paper and look for funds to achieve your dream.
-However, it would help if you noted that it is not very easy to run a business.
+Now you know what to include in your business and what your business plan should look like.
+This will enable you to write your idea down and look for funds to achieve your dream.
+However, it would help if you noted that running a business is difficult.
 It will require time, money, and dedication before any business is fully operational.